JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 The Urantia Paper also has:

-"If the volume of a proton—eighteen hundred times as heavy as an electron—should be magnified to the size of the head of a pin, then, in comparison, a pin's head would attain a diameter equal to that of the earth's orbit around the sun."
+“If the volume of a proton—eighteen hundred times as heavy as an electron—should be magnified to the size of the head of a pin, then, in comparison, a pin's head would attain a diameter equal to that of the earth's orbit around the sun.”
 (Paper 42, Sect.
 6, p.477)

 Again, we are indebted to Stefan Tallqvist for going to the trouble of actually doing the calculations and drawing attention to the results.

 Taking the radius of the Earth's orbit around the sun as 1.5 x 1014 mm and the radius of the pinhead as 1.0 mm, the radius of the proton calculates to be  7 x 10-15 mm which is 7 x 10-18 meters.

-The "classical" proton radius is 0.85 x 10-15 meters and again deviated considerably from that given by the calculation from the Urantia Papers.
+The “classical” proton radius is 0.85 x 10-15 meters and again deviated considerably from that given by the calculation from the Urantia Papers.

 However the proton is now known to consist of three quarks plus virtual particles that flip in and out of existence.
-So what actually is the radius of the "real" part of the proton, the three quark system?
+So what actually is the radius of the “real” part of the proton, the three quark system?
 Modern measurements put it at 7.7 x 10-18 meters.

-Do such measurements "prove" that  Urantia Papers are all of what they claim to be?
-At one time I would probably have answered yes, but after having studied the Papers for so many years and having considered statements of their authors such as "The existence of God can never be proved by scientific experiment" and "revelation is validated only by human experience," my conclusion would now be more conservative.
+Do such measurements “prove” that  Urantia Papers are all of what they claim to be?
+At one time I would probably have answered yes, but after having studied the Papers for so many years and having considered statements of their authors such as “The existence of God can never be proved by scientific experiment” and “revelation is validated only by human experience,” my conclusion would now be more conservative.

 I am aware that I want these Papers  to be truth.
 I also believe that if they are not the truth, then they ought to be.
 By that I mean that the God whom I first came to know through the revelation of his nature as described in the Gospels stories, is depicted better in the Urantia Papers than anywhere else that I know of.